 People working in the medical or health industry often take money from the government for various reasons, whether it be through Medicare or Medicaid.
-This person cannot be giving kickbacks to anyone in order to get that person to perform any type of medical services.
+However, a person cannot give kickbacks to anyone to get that person to perform any type of medical service.
 An example would be a doctor giving kickbacks to anyone who is sending them patients.

-A violation of the anti-kickback statute could be both a civil and a criminal offense.
-For example, if someone is getting kickbacks and it relates to government aid, they can be charged criminally.
+A violation of the anti-kickback statute is not to be taken lightly.
+It could lead to both civil and criminal charges.
+For instance, if someone is found to be receiving kickbacks related to government aid, they can face serious criminal charges.

-Usually, there is an investigation done by an entity that works for a branch of the government.
-It is typically civil to start, and then they can also try to have them prosecuted federally.
-Our federal criminal defense lawyers are providing a review below.
+An investigation is usually conducted by an entity working for a branch of the government.
+It is typically civil to start, and then the government can also try to prosecute the person federally.
+Our federal criminal defense lawyers provide a review below.

 Who is Liable in Anti-Kickback Investigations?